 In addition some online resources for NEET Preparation are:

 Tip 6: Tune in a Good NEET Revision Strategy: Just studying wont help.
 Revision of every chapter till one is thorough is a standard mantra for cracking NEET exam.

-Tip 9: Motivation and Determination: The path to success in NEET 2021 wont be easy but perseverance and determination are need along with strong motivation to keep going and taste the sweetness of success.
+Tip 9: Motivation and Determination: The path to success in NEET 2022 won't be easy but perseverance and determination are needed along with strong motivation to keep going and taste the sweetness of success.

-A wise NEET 2021 Study Strategy incorporates all these points.
-In addition, the preparation strategy changes as the exam date comes closer.
+A wise NEET 2022 Study Strategy incorporates all these points.
+In addition, the preparation strategy changes as the exam date come closer.
 Hence it is also wise to tweak the NEET preparation along with the time available as given below